-4.1 Roads and Transportation Services (Development Management) - no objection subject to replication of the Original Consent's Roads conditions (relating to a Traffic Management Plan, Road Safety Audit and Access Management Plan) and replication of the legal agreement to provide financial compensation for the repair of any damage to roads arising from extraordinary wear and tear associated with the development.
+4.1 Roads and Transportation Services (Development Management) - have no objection subject to Roads conditions relating to a Traffic Management Plan, Road Safety Audit and Access Management Plan and a legal agreement to provide financial compensation for the repair of any damage to roads arising from extraordinary wear and tear associated with the development.

-Response: Noted, if members agree with the recommendation not to object to the application, the formal response to the Scottish Government would include replication of the aforementioned conditions and legal agreement.
+Response: Noted, if members agree with the recommendation not to object to the application, the formal response to the Scottish Government would recommend that these conditions and the legal agreement form part of the decision.